Get the FREE one-click dictionary software for Windows

 "you are bloody right";

-- damn, all-fired, all-firedly [US, informal]
+- damn [informal], all-fired [informal], all-firedly [US, informal]

-Derived forms: bloodied, bloodying, bloodier, bloodies, bloodiest
+Derived forms: bloodier, bloodies, bloodied, bloodying, bloodiest

-See also: blood-filled, bloodstained, bloodsucking, bloodthirsty, bloody-minded [Brit], butcherly, crimson, gory, homicidal, internecine, merciless, murderous, red, sanguinary, sanguineous, slaughterous, unmerciful, unmitigated, violent
+See also: blood-filled, bloodstained, bloodsucking, bloodthirsty, bloody-minded [Brit], crimson, gory, homicidal, internecine, merciless, murderous, red, sanguinary, sanguineous, slaughterous, unmerciful, unmitigated, violent

 Type of: cover, spread over